"Little" North Western Railway: Closures

 Goods traffic via the Lune Valley line ceased on 4 June 1967, except for a short single-track spur from the Heysham line towards Lancaster which closed on 31 January 1970, and another single-track spur from Lancaster Castle to a power station which closed on 16 March 1976.

 Almost all of the route of the dismantled line between Caton and Morecambe has been preserved as a combined cyclepath and footpath, except for a short section near Lancaster city centre.
 Here the line's Greyhound Bridge over the River Lune was converted for use as a road bridge.

 The Morecambe-to-Heysham branch closed to passengers on 4 October 1975, but reopened on 11 May 1987 for sailings to the Isle of Man.
 The branch has been single track since Morecambe station was relocated in 1994.
-The branch now connects only to platform 2.
+The branch now connects only to Morecambe's platform 2.